cyriljohn147/Tech-buzz/README.md

 # KARMA STREET VIEWER

+## Problem Statement

+Traditional mapping services, such as Google Maps, fall short in meeting the specialized needs of private educational institutions like colleges.
+The inability to provide integrated outdoor and indoor 360-degree views of the campus poses a significant challenge.
+Moreover, concerns related to copyright from both Google and the institution further restrict the implementation of a comprehensive mapping solution.
+As a result, there is a critical need for a proprietary mapping system designed specifically for private educational institutions, offering a secure and tailored approach to address these limitations and enhance the overall mapping experience within the educational environment.

 ## Description

 The Karma Street Viewer is a code-based project that provides an immersive panoramic view of a college street.
 It aims to create a virtual experience for users to explore and navigate through a detailed representation of the college environment.
 [- **WEBSITE**:](https://karma-street-view.mellob.in/view/gitam-ent-area-1)
+This proprietary mapping solution serves as an alternative to Google Maps specifically tailored for private educational institutions such as colleges.
+It goes beyond conventional mapping services by seamlessly integrating both outdoor and indoor 360-degree views of the campus.
+This unique approach addresses copyright considerations associated with both Google and the institution, ensuring a secure and tailored mapping experience for the educational environment.

 [![Video Title](https://raw.githubusercontent.com/cyriljohn147/Tech-buzz/main/screenshots/p2.png)](https://raw.githubusercontent.com/cyriljohn147/Tech-buzz/main/screenshots/p2.png)